hilton/hilton.github.com/blog/_posts/2025-08-26-document-variants.md

 5. [Small tasks](document-small-tasks)
 6. [Quantities](document-quantities)
 7. Variants ←
+8. Trade-offs

-I’ve heard it said that [pesto](https://en.wikipedia.org/wiki/Pesto) has as many variations as there are families in Genoa.
+I’ve heard it said that [pesto](https://en.wikipedia.org/wiki/Pesto) has as many variations as families in Genoa.
 Cookbooks typically describe one specific version of each dish, without [documenting acceptable substitutions](document-substitutions), such as replacing the pesto’s basil with parsley, or other variations.